Spatial regionalization based on optimal information compression: Introduction

 From the growth of economies \cite{fujita1999spatial} to the systemic segregation of human populations \cite{brown2006spatial} to the environmental adaptation of ecological species \cite{legendre1989spatial}, many social and natural phenomena manifest themselves in space with high levels of clustering among similar agents or entities.
 Precisely defining the spatial boundaries of these clusters and observing their evolution can shed light on the fundamental processes driving the dynamics of these systems, aid in the reduction of noise in spatially sampled data \cite{spielman2015reducing,spielman2015studying}, and facilitate the identification of regions for spatially targeted policy interventions \cite{rahman2004regionalization} among numerous other applications.
 Regionalization methods---techniques to perform spatially constrained clustering by aggregating spatial units---are typically the tools of choice for partitioning spatial data into areas of interest for such analysis.
 Consequently, regionalization methods have been adapted for applications across fields as diverse as climatology \cite{fovell1993climate}, urban sociology \cite{garreton2016santiago}, hydrology \cite{peterson2011hydro}, geoecology \cite{niesterowicz2016unsupervised}, and political science \cite{george1997political}.

 Many approaches to regionalization typically require a significant amount of input from the user to adjust various parameters prior to performing the clustering.
 These tunable parameters can be used to constrain the size or shape of clusters, or to avoid crossing administrative or geographical boundaries \cite{duque2007supervised,li2013efficient}.
 User preferences are also commonly incorporated into regionalization methods through the choice of a similarity or distance function between adjacent regions \cite{assunccao2006efficient,wei2021efficient}.
 Additionally, as is the case with any clustering method, a key factor existing regionalization methods consider is the choice of the number of regions, which is typically fixed by the user \cite{duque2007supervised,aydin2021quantitative} but is sometimes determined endogeneously based on user-defined thresholds for covariates of interest or other heuristics that depend or one's choice of dissimilarity between spatial units \cite{duque2012max,wei2021efficient}.
 An increased level of user control is desirable for many applications of regionalization, as researchers can ensure that the identified regions are suitable for the task at hand and do not violate any necessary constraints.
 For example, clusters extracted from regionalization methods may be used to define zones designated for different aspects of urban development, and it may be preferred that these zones do not cross significant geographical or infrastructural boundaries.
+In other applications of regionalization, however, such as identifying characteristic scales over which segregation or other socioeconomic phenomena persist \cite{wright2014patterns,olteanu2019segregation,grainger2004role,kirkley2020information}, one may be interested in imposing as few assumptions as possible about how the data clusters into regions, and instead rely on the data itself to naturally define these clusters.
+The minimum description length (MDL) principle from information theory is a rigorous statistical framework within which one can perform inference tasks with minimal user input \cite{grunwald2007minimum,cover2012elements}, and so provides a natural foundation for new data-driven regionalization methods.